cdktf/cdktf-provider-snowflake/docs/dataSnowflakeExternalFunctions.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.85.0/docs/data-sources/external_functions#id DataSnowflakeExternalFunctions#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.86.0/docs/data-sources/external_functions#id DataSnowflakeExternalFunctions#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `schema`<sup>Optional</sup> <a name="schema" id="@cdktf/provider-snowflake.dataSnowflakeExternalFunctions.DataSnowflakeExternalFunctions.Initializer.parameter.schema"></a>

+- *Type:* java.lang.String

+The schema from which to return the external functions from.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.86.0/docs/data-sources/external_functions#schema DataSnowflakeExternalFunctions#schema}

 ---